Finding a Top Financial Advisor Firm in Oklahoma

 Tom Johnson Investment Management

 Tom Johnson’s Investment Management is a fee-only firm based in Oklahoma City.
 It employs a small team of advisors.
-They include several chartered financial analysts (CFA).
+They include several chartered financial analysts (CFAs).

 Tom Johnson Investment Management Background